 It won’t blow you away, but Tierra del Sol is a solid course on all levels.
 There are a handful of large water hazards that come into play, but enough bail-out room so you can play those holes safely if you choose not to be overly aggressive.
 Most of the greens are slightly elevated and all are very well protected by bunkers.
 Unlike most links courses, this one doesn’t allow for many low run-up opportunities as there’s almost always a big bunker right in front of the hole to force a higher/softer approach shot.

 The course was in okay condition.
 Not great, but reasonable given the remote location and low rates.
 The fairways and rough were mostly green, but inconsistent with numerous types of grasses growing in and lies that would vary (everything from hard pan dirt to lush, thick patches of rough).
 There isn’t much distinction right now between fairways and rough, which does make it hard to find your aiming points off the tee (at least as a first-time player).
-There are some tricky angles and holes where positioning is key, so I learned my lessons the hard way a few time.
+There are some tricky angles and holes where positioning is key, so I learned my lessons the hard way a few times.

 Also, the course yardages are not well marked.
 There are blue, white and red plates in the fairways, but they are often hard to see unless you are right on top of them, especially when things are still soggy and shimmery early in the morning.

 The greens and bunkers were not in good shape.
 The greens were about 80% nice with consistent green turf, but the other 20% were awful.
 There were a number of dead spots on most greens.
 They do try to keep the pins away from the really bad areas, but they will still come into play on chips and putts if you on the wrong side of the hole.
 The bunkers were dreadful with pretty hard-packed dirt/sand in the ones I found (and I found a lot that morning).
 The cart paths are also in bad shape.
-It’s a very bumpy and wet ride as they were really torn up and many areas were flooded.
+It was a very bumpy and wet ride as they were really torn up and many areas were flooded.

 Tierra del Sol is by no means a “destination” course and not really worth going too far out of your way for unless you are on a similar quest as myself.
 But if you are in the area, it’s a solid option for a relaxed round on a fun, cheap course with a friendly atmosphere around the small clubhouse.